webplatform/docs/css/properties/text-align/index.md

 |Description=The inline contents are centered within the line box.
 }}{{CSS Property Value
 |Data Type=<string>
-|Description=Experimental.
-The first occurrence of the one-char string is the element used for alignment. the keyword that follows or precedes it indicates how it is aligned.
-This allows to align numeric values on the decimal point, for instance.
+|Description=The first occurrence of the one-char string is the element used for alignment. the keyword that follows or precedes it indicates how it is aligned.
+This allows to align numeric values on the decimal point, for instance. '''''Experimental'''
 }}{{CSS Property Value
 |Data Type=justify
 |Description=The text is justified.
 Text should line up their left and right edges to the left and right content edges of the paragraph.
 }}{{CSS Property Value
 |Data Type=match-parent
-|Description=Experimental.
-Similar to inherit with the difference that the value start and end are calculated according the parent's direction and are replaced by the adequate left or right value.
+|Description=Similar to inherit with the difference that the value ''<code>start</code>'' and ''<code>end</code>'' are calculated according the parent's direction and are replaced by the adequate ''<code>left</code>'' or ''<code>right</code>'' value. '''''Experimental'''
 }}
 }}
 {{Examples_Section